E01N/Styled-by-Saoirse/README.md

 ### Unfixed Bugs

-- I'm aware of certain bugs in the page, such as the centering of the image slider.
-I would like it to be more centered but whenever I tried doing so I made it worse.
+- I'm aware of that the centering of the image slider isn't exactly right, I would like it to be more centered.
 I would also like the image slider to have an image selected when first opening the page.

 ## Deployment